Using statistical methods to improve care, introduce efficiencies, and reduce cost

 Other analytics work

-- Missed visits prediction model: Working with KP Washington Patient Access, we developed a model for predicting visits likely to be no-show or same-day cancellation.
+- Missed visits prediction model: Working with Kaiser Permanente Washington Patient Access, we developed a model for predicting visits likely to be no-show or same-day cancellation.
 Having pinpointed these appointments, we conducted a randomized quality improvement project to estimate the effectiveness of additional text message reminders for reducing no shows and same-day cancellations in primary care and mental health.
 We found that the intervention reduced no-shows and same-day cancellations, so we are currently building this model into our electronic health record to support systemwide adoption.

 What we've learned